pingcap/docs/tidb-cloud/delete-tidb-cluster.md

  Once a backed up TiDB Dedicated cluster is deleted, the existing backup files of the cluster are moved to the recycle bin.

-- Automatic backups will expire and be automatically deleted once the retention period has passed.
+- Automatic backups will expire and be automatically deleted once the retention period ends.
 The default retention period is 7 days if you don't modify it.
 - Manual backups will be kept in the Recycle Bin until manually deleted.

   > **Note:**